 The other must-have dark Farrow & Ball shade; the best off-black around

 Blue or black?
 Why choose if you can have a colour that occupies a perfectly balanced space in the middle?
 With its unique, rich tone, it is no wonder that Railings has become a bestseller.
-This colour works especially well for adding character to a study or dining room, as shown here.
+This colour works especially well for adding character to a study or dining room, as shown above.
 Why not use it on woodwork and doors, too, to up the contemporary appeal?
-We think this is the best Farrow & Ball paint for those looking for a dark option.
+We think this is one of the best Farrow & Ball paints for those looking for a dark option.

 6. Farrow & Ball Hague Blue